 - Senior high school credits in Biology and Chemistry are required for first-year courses

 - Senior high school Physics required for Biological Physics and recommended for Physiology

 - Students outside of Ontario should have the equivalent senior high school credits

 Bachelor of Science Programs

 The Department of Physiology does not offer any courses at the first-year level.

 Advice for First Year

 Students who are interested in studying physiology should take BIO 120H1 – Adaptation and Biodiversity and BIO 130H1 – Molecular and Cell Biology, CHM 138H1 – Introductory Organic Chemistry I and CHM 139H1 – Chemistry: Physical Principles, an introductory calculus course, and a physics course.
-Students with a particular interest in biomedical sciences and/or pursuing a research career should consider applying to the course PSL 190H1 – Biomedical Research at the Cutting Edge (see above).

 The development of air and space travel, and of the northern regions, an increased emphasis on exercise and fitness, and the advent of “artificial intelligence” based upon nervous system principles, all provide exciting problems and research opportunities for those trained in physiology.